inside-track/dtspec/README.md

 ````

 Try running the above code and changing either the YAML spec or the `hello_world_transformer`
-function and see how dts responds.
+function and see how dtspec responds.

 ### Hello World With Multiple Test Cases